 Talk about your exes, friend’s betrayal, family traumas to name a few, you have been through in the past.

-Get this thing straight to your head; your significant other should understand what you have been through and accept you like the person, which have been moulded by the intense experiences.
+Get this thing straight to your head; your significant other should understand what you have been through and accept you like the person, which have been molded by the intense experiences.

 Invalidating experiences/sentiments should signal either one of you to pull the plug or let go one’s horses.
 Keep the air clean about your past.